 QuickBooks Contractor Key Features

-Contractors and subcontractors will find these useful features in QuickBooks Premier Contractor Edition:
+Contractors and subcontractors will find these features of QuickBooks Premier Contractor Edition useful:

 - Create change orders: Large jobs rarely go perfectly as planned.
 When a change is necessary, you can make modifications to your original estimate, and QuickBooks will produce a change order automatically to send to your customer.

-- Create purchase orders: You can create purchase orders directly from the estimate screen.
-This helps prevent your project managers from forgetting to order needed materials resulting in pricey add-ons and lost time.
-Your project managers can also use the purchase orders to identify needed materials that are not included in the estimate:
+- Create purchase orders (POs): You can create POs directly from the estimate screen.
+This helps prevent your project managers from forgetting to order needed materials, resulting in pricey add-ons and lost time.
+Your project managers can also use the POs to identify needed materials that aren’t included in the estimate:

 - Create invoice: You can create an invoice directly from the estimate.
 Create an in-progress invoice by specifying a set percentage to bill for each item on the estimate, or you can select only specific items on the estimate to invoice.
-For example, you might select to invoice only the materials listed on the invoice.
-When it’s time to invoice the remaining estimate, view the estimate again, click Create invoice, and QuickBooks will ask you if you want to invoice the remaining amount:
+For example, you might decide to invoice only the materials listed on the invoice.
+When it’s time to invoice the remaining estimate, view the estimate again, click Create Invoice, and QuickBooks will ask you if you want to invoice the remaining amount.